CasperGN/ActiveDirectoryEnumeration/README.md

                         Attempt to gather users that does not require Kerberos preauthentication
-  -bh, --bloodhound     Output data in the format expected by BloodHound
+  -bh, --bloodhound     Output data in the format expected by BloodHound -spn                  Attempt to get all SPNs and perform Kerberoasting.
+NB:
+                        Does not work yet!
 ```

 ## Included attacks